ACM SIGMIS Computers and People Research 2022

 Important Dates for Academic Papers, Posters and Doctoral Consortium

 February 21, 2022

 March 21, 2022

 Camera-ready version: April 30, 2022

-- What are the impacts of IT use on individuals?
+- What are the impacts of emerging IT use on individuals?
 How do the IT professionals’ roles change to adapt to the new work rules?

-- During a crisis, how might organizations understand emerging technologies and their potential risks and opportunities?
+- How might organizations understand emerging technologies and their potential risks and opportunities?